-The following list is mostly tongue-in-cheek, and I’m almost certain that at least a couple of the points have crossed other readers’ minds.
+The following list is mostly tongue-in-cheek, and I’m certain at least a couple of the points below have crossed other readers’ minds.
 I hope you enjoy this (potentially) #relatable content!

 1. Wait, how long has it been since your last bath?